Contact clerking team

 Santosh’s recent instructions include:

-- Defending a high-value contractual dispute in the R&D sector, led by David Hopkins.
+• Defending a high-value contractual dispute in the R&D sector, including claims of civil fraud, led by David Hopkins.

-- Advising on the merits of, and draft, a professional negligence claim against a solicitors’ firm for losses arising out of the sale of a company.
+• Advising on the merits of, and drafting, a professional negligence claim against a solicitors’ firm for losses arising out of the sale of a company.
 Led to a successful settlement.

 During pupillage, Santosh gained deep experience in a variety of commercial disputes including: